s9e/phpbb-ext-reckless/docs/indexes.md

 `topic_type` `forum_id`

-A slightly better replacement to `forum_id_type`, used to query special topics in viewforum.
+A slightly better replacement to `forum_id_type`, used to query announcements in viewforum.
 Only makes a difference on installations with a large number of forums.